frida/frida-website/_i18n/en/_docs/javascript-api.md

     module cannot be loaded.
     {: #module-load}

-+   `Module.ensureInitialized(name)`: ensures that initializers of the specified module have been run.
-This is important during early instrumentation, i.e. code run early in the process lifetime, to be able to safely interact with APIs.
-One such use-case is interacting with **[ObjC](#objc)** classes provided by a given module.

-+   `Module.findBaseAddress(name)`,
-    `Module.getBaseAddress(name)`: returns the base address of the `name` module.
-In the event that no such module could be found, the *find*-prefixed function returns *null* whilst the *get*-prefixed function throws an exception.

-+   `Module.findExportByName(moduleName|null, exportName)`,
++   `Module.findGlobalExportByName(name)`,
-    `Module.getExportByName(moduleName|null, exportName)`: returns the absolute
-    address of the export named `exportName` in `moduleName`.
-If the module isn't known you may pass `null` instead of its name, but this can be a costly search and should be avoided.
-In the event that no such module or export could be found, the *find*-prefixed function returns *null* whilst the *get*-prefixed function throws an exception.
+    `Module.getGlobalExportByName(name)`: returns the absolute address of the global export named `name`.
+This can be a costly search and should be avoided.
+In the event that no such export could be found, the *find*-prefixed function returns *null* whilst the *get*-prefixed function throws an exception.
-    {: #module-getexportbyname}

 ### ModuleMap